learn-co-curriculum/data-types-readme/README.md

 ## Overview

 This lesson will introduce you to the six data types in Ruby.
 Just like the English language has different types of data or ways of representing information––words, numbers, lists, etc––Ruby has several different data types, which are also known as classes.
-(Ruby has several classes built in, but you'll learn how to make your own classes later on.)
+(Ruby has several classes built in, but you'll learn how to make your classes later on.)

 ## Objectives